tqtezos/stablecoin/docs/specification.md

 Should they be `void` or `view`?
 Note that the contract will have storage annotations and each getter entrypoint increases contract's size and gas costs.
 At this point it's hard to predict whether we will have issues with the contract's size and gas costs since we've never used LIGO, but it's quite likely that we will.
-4. Should the contract reject transfers with non-zero XTZ AMOUNT (when someone calls the contract with non-zero amount)?

 # Differences with CENTRE